la2050/archive/_projects/2014/check-out-our-new-digs-the-la-brea-tar-pits-improvement-project.md

     - South Bay
     - Westside
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Play” metrics?:
+    - Access to open space and park facilities
+    - Percentage of residents that feel safe in their neighborhoods
+    - Residents within 1⁄4 mile of a park (Dream Metric)
+    - Number of residents with easy access to a “vibrant” park (Dream Metric)
+    - Number of parks with intergenerational play opportunities (Dream Metric)
+    - Number (and quality) of informal spaces for play (Dream Metric)
   impact_metrics: >-
     By improving the La Brea Tar Pits Museum and the surrounding park space, the project positively impacts many parts of the LA2050 “Play” metric.
 Drawing